PRAPARE®

 Do all PRAPARE® questions need to be answered for the assessment to be completed?

-How do you engage health center leaders, care team members and other staff, and boards in administering PRAPARE®?
+How do you engage health center leaders, care team members, and board members in administering PRAPARE®?

 It is important to demonstrate how PRAPARE® is making a difference in your organization and/or your community to sustain engagement and motivation.